waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Poison-type moves are 'not very effective' against Flying/Poison types (Acid vs. Golbat).

 ## IV.
 Action Plans & Hypotheses
-### Current Objectives
-- **Primary Goal:** Use the Silph Scope to clear the Pokémon Tower.
-- **Secondary Goal:** Find a way to heal my critically injured party.
-### Current Plan (v30 - Pokémon Tower Ascent)
+### Current Plan (v31 - The Training Arc)
+1. Assemble the training team (SUBTERRA, SPOONBENDE, IGNIS, NIGHTSHADE, SPARKY, ECHO) at the Lavender PC.
+2. Train SPOONBENDE (Abra) in Pokémon Tower until it evolves and learns Confusion.
+3. Fly to Vermilion and train SUBTERRA (Diglett) and IGNIS (Vulpix) on Route 11.
-1. Navigate Pokémon Tower 4F to find the stairs up.
+4. Re-ascend Pokémon Tower with the newly trained team.
-2. Avoid all trainer battles due to party's critical condition.
 ### Future Plans & Hypotheses
-- **Team Composition:** I must use my `team_composition_advisor_agent` *before* major battles.
-- **Hypothesis 1 (Snorlax):** The Snorlax on Route 16 requires the Poké Flute to be moved.
-- **Hypothesis 2 (Celadon Gym):** The gym might be un-bugged now that the Rocket Hideout is cleared.
+- **Hypothesis 1 (Celadon Gym):** The gym might be un-bugged now that the Rocket Hideout is cleared.
 Will investigate after Pokémon Tower.
-- **Hypothesis 3 (Thirsty Guards):** Need to test if giving a guard a drink (e.g., Fresh Water) will grant passage.
+- **Hypothesis 2 (Thirsty Guards):** Need to test if giving a guard a drink (e.g., Fresh Water) will grant passage.
+- **Hypothesis 3 (Snorlax):** The Snorlax on Route 16 requires the Poké Flute to be moved.

 ## V. Completed Intel & Disproven Hypotheses
 - **LIFT KEY Location:** Dropped by a non-battling Rocket Grunt at Rocket Hideout B3F (11, 23).
 - **Giovanni Defeated:** Defeated Giovanni on Rocket Hideout B4F.
 He dropped the Silph Scope.
-- **Defeat Mechanic (Rocket Hideout):** Losing a battle in a trainer in the hideout does not send you back to the Pokémon Center.
+- **Defeat Mechanic (Rocket Hideout):** Losing a battle in the hideout does not send you back to the Pokémon Center.
 - **Spinner Maze Mapping (B2F & B3F):** All spinners on these floors have been manually mapped and solved.
 - **Rival Pixel Defeated:** Defeated Pixel on Pokémon Tower 2F.

 ## VI.
 Agent Status & Refinement Log
-- **`pathfinder_agent` (DELETED):** Functionality consolidated into `stealth_pathfinder_agent`.
-- **`spinner_maze_solver_agent` (DELETED):** Functionality consolidated into `pathfinder_agent`.
+- **`stealth_pathfinder_agent` (OPERATIONAL - v1):** Successfully created and used to navigate complex areas while avoiding trainers.
+Replaces the functionality of the now-deleted `pathfinder_agent`.
-- **`battle_advisor_agent` (OPERATIONAL - REFINED):** Successfully refined the agent to handle statefulness by adding a `previous_player_action` input.
+- **`battle_advisor_agent` (OPERATIONAL - REFINED):** Successfully refined to handle statefulness by adding a `previous_player_action` input.
 It no longer recommends switching immediately after a switch-in and provides excellent tactical advice.
 It is now a primary tool for all battles.
-- **`team_composition_advisor_agent` (UNDERUTILIZED):** Must be used before major battles.
-Acknowledged miss on the Rival battle.

-## VII.
-AI Feedback & Action Items (T22291, T22320, T22380)
-- **Agent Consolidation:** `spinner_maze_solver_agent` is now redundant and has been deleted.
-- **Agent Usage:** I failed to use the `team_composition_advisor_agent` before my last Rival battle.
-I must use it for all future major encounters.
-- **Map Markers:** I have been inconsistent.
-I need to maintain my protocol of marking both sides of a transition immediately.
-- **WKG Scripting:** My WKG check script is buggy.
-I need to fix it before adding new connections.

-### Agent Development Plan
-- **New Agent: `stealth_pathfinder_agent`**: My current `pathfinder_agent` is flawed as it doesn't account for trainer line of sight.
-I will create a new agent that takes start/end coordinates, the map XML, and a list of trainer coordinates with their facing directions.
-The agent's code will need to calculate the line of sight for each trainer (a straight line of tiles in the direction they are facing) and treat those tiles as impassable walls in its pathfinding algorithm.
-This will allow for true stealth navigation.

-- **`define_map_marker` Tool Rule:** The `map_id` argument requires a numeric string (e.g., "4"), not the map's name string (e.g., "LAVENDER_TOWN").
-I keep forgetting this.

-- **Hallucination (T22477):** Believed Pokémon Tower 3F was mostly explored with only 2 unseen tiles.
-System corrected me that there were actually 5 (now 6).
-This reveals a significant unexplored area in the northeast I must now investigate.

-- **`team_composition_advisor_agent` (USED):** The agent provided a crucial new strategy for the Pokémon Tower, highlighting the need to train specific counters.
-I am now pivoting to follow this plan.
+- **`team_composition_advisor_agent` (OPERATIONAL):** Provided the crucial new strategy for the Pokémon Tower.
+Must be used before all future major encounters.